How Pape Diouf helped change the fortunes of African players in European football

 Cameroonian forward François Omam-Biyik followed, with Samir Nasri, the French footballer of Algerian descent, whom Diouf spotted in Marseille at the age of 13.
 He worked with signing Basile Boli, Bernard Lama, Sylvain Armand, William Gallas and Grégory Coupet among others.

-In 2004, Diouf was recruited by Marseille as their general manager in charge of sports affairs and moved on to become the Chairman of the Managing Board of the club in the same year.
+In 2004, Diouf was recruited by Marseille as their general manager in charge of sports affairs and moved on to become the chairman of the club in the same year.
 Diouf later took over as president of Marseille in 2005 when French businessman Robert Louis-Dreyfus became the biggest shareholder of the side.

 Between 2005 and 2009 when he ruled, the French side finished twice in second position in the Ligue Un.